pupil-labs/pupil-docs/src/alpha-lab/phone-neon.md

 </div>

 ### Map your gaze onto dynamic phone screen content
 Until now, the tools that we have used have been limited to mapping gaze onto static images.
 However, the dynamic realm of mobile phones makes it important to study gaze behaviour in a more natural context, particularly during scrolling.
 We, therefore, used the [dynamic screen mapping tutorial](/alpha-lab/map-your-gaze-to-a-2d-screen/) for this purpose.
-This approach will provide a comprehensive understanding of gaze behaviour in dynamic interfaces.
+This approach provided a more comprehensive understanding of gaze behaviour in dynamic interfaces.

-Upon reviewing the recording, Neon demonstrates good accuracy in capturing gaze behaviour, offering a comprehensive high-level overview of the wearer's focal points.
+Upon reviewing the recording, Neon demonstrated good accuracy in capturing gaze behaviour, offering a useful high-level overview of the wearer's focal points.

 While visualisations are valuable, a very useful facet of this tool is its ability to generate a CSV file containing gaze data mapped onto the screen, represented in 2D x, y coordinates.
-This feature opens avenues for extensive customisation and in-depth analysis.
+This feature opens avenues for extensive customisation and more in-depth analysis.

 <Youtube src="RKrf3YQjzao"/>